ncurses.3x - Man Page

 If the environment variables Lines and Columns are set, or if the curses program is executing in a graphical windowing environment, the information obtained thence overrides that obtained by terminfo.
 An ncurses extension supports resizable terminals; see wresize(3X).

 If the environment variable Terminfo is defined, a curses program checks first for a terminal type description in the location it identifies.
-Terminfo is useful for developing experimental type descriptions or when write permission to /usr/share/terminfo is not available.
+Terminfo is useful for developing type descriptions or when write permission to /usr/share/terminfo is not available.

 See section “Environment” below.